The Destination Danville Festival is back again this summer!

 Check the Weather

-I made sure we had our water bottles and a small snack for the kids.
-Last year it ended up raining and our kids LOVED walking around with their umbrellas.
+I always make sure we have our water bottles and a small snack for the kids.
+One year, it rained, and our kids LOVED walking around with their umbrellas.

 Bring Cash & Buy It When You See It

-Most vendors accept cards but cash is a great way to minimize their fees.
+Most vendors accept cards, but cash is a great way to minimize their fees.
 Since this is a maker market and most items are handmade or vintage, many are unique.
-If you see something you like, buy it!
+If you see something you like, buy it before it's gone!

 Wear Comfortable Shoes